Cybugg/Front-end-projects/04b - Pomodoro Clock Better UI/README.md

 - The app was made with react
 - Dependencies such as react and react-dom is needed to work The folder contains the the source codes to this project, commented.
+- I used Material UI for the Icons and SpeedDial
 - - This folder does not conatin node modules

 <h4>Pictures from this Project🐱‍🚀</h4>